We are all architects

 A virtual dialogue

 Conceived as a ludic experience, the tour promotes dialogue with the students in coordination with their teachers, taking advantage of the opportunities that technology offers us despite the physical distance.
 Dynamically moderated by a specialized architect from the Guiding Architects Barcelona team, priority is given to interaction with the students.
-The graphic material used includes three-dimensional visualizations, historical and contemporary photographs, videos, maps as well as flights over the city.
+The graphical material used includes three-dimensional visualizations, historical and contemporary photographs, videos, maps as well as flights over the city.

 How do we structure the virtual tour?